cap-js/change-tracking/README.md

 They are already human-readable by default, unless the `@changelog` definition cannot be uniquely mapped such as types `enum` or `Association`.

-For example, having a `@changelog` annotation on Incident's `customer`field without any additional identifiers, would show up as UUIDs:
+For example, having a `@changelog` annotation on Incident's `customer` field without any additional identifiers, changes would show up as UUIDs:

 ```cds
 customer @changelog;